What Are Dark Empaths? A Psychologist Explains How Some Use Empathy As A Weapon

 The reason affective empathy can be so difficult to shoulder is because in our heads, there is a self-other overlap.
 This means that we conflate ourselves with someone else, as seen in how the anterior cingulate cortex and anterior insula4 are activated when someone we are close to is in pain.

 Without the boundaries between the self and other, we are likelier to feel personal distress.
 This actually leads many to withdraw socially to protect themselves from emotional burnout5, meaning that too much affective empathy can reduce prosocial behavior.

 What to do instead

 The bottom line here is to be aware that empathy is not the cure-all for the world's ails and that just because somebody appears to have some empathy for you doesn't mean they are good for you.
 Most of us have run into someone with whom we have a toxic or ambivalent relationship but whom we justify their bad behaviors or our feelings of discomfort away with the fact that they have previously exhibited behaviors that suggest empathy.

 As for not allowing empathy to be our kryptonite, there is a growing body of research that compassion is a far better practice.
 This means that just because you see someone in pain doesn't mean you choose to pick up their pain; you can still care about them and respect their concerns.
 That, fundamentally, too, is the essence of having boundaries.

-Because compassion elicits concern and yet allows for enough self-other distinction so we don't get incapacitated by their distress, we're likelier to engage in prosocial behavior.
+Because compassion elicits concern and yet allows for enough self-other distinction6 so we don't get incapacitated by their distress, we're likelier to engage in prosocial behavior.
 Compassion also activates the dopaminergic network in the brain, meaning we feel rewarded and are likelier to engage in the same action again.